Butcher Block Look-A-Like Countertops for UNDER $100!

 10. Seal the tops.
 We use Watco Butcher Block sealant because it is safe for food surfaces.
 We applied 3 coats.

 11. FINALLY, re-install your sink and cooktop.
-Step back and pat yourself on the back!
-You just installed new wood countertops for under $100!!
+Step back and pat yourself on the back! icon You just installed new wood countertops for under $100!!

 Resources for this project: